declanmckoen/ImageProcessing-Project/README.md

    make run
    ```

 **Please note that the makefile is configured for MacOS.
-If on any other operating system, please modify the MakeFile.**
+If on any other operating system, please modify the MakeFile accordingly.**

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.